 - Prepare sandwiches and other fast foods for customers

 - Perfect for a husband & wife team

 FranCo is a franchised outlet of major sandwich chain and is located in the far northwest of metro Edmonton.
-They have been in business well over ten years and enjoys an established customer base.
-Three years of complete financials and a complete equipment list is available to qualified buyers.
-Price includes any fees transfer fees levied by the franchisor.
+They have been in business well over ten years and enjoy an established customer base.
+Three years of complete financials and a full equipment list is available to qualified buyers.
+Price includes any fees transfer levied by the franchisor.

 As a franchise, most of their supplies come from a single provider who delivers on a regular schedule the following day.
 They find it most efficient to keep about two weeks of non-perishables on hand.

 Staff consists of the owner and one full timer.
 Business could grow without needing more staff.